 GoodMaps Use Cases

-GoodMaps is working to become a next generation indoor mapping company that uses innovative technologies like LiDAR, AR/VR, and machine learning, to develop highly accurate and useful indoor maps.
+GoodMaps is working to become a next generation indoor mapping company that uses innovative technologies like LiDAR and machine learning, to develop highly accurate indoor maps.
 However, a map on its own provides minimal end-user benefit.
-By providing maps with apps (Mapplications), venues can fully utilize their buildings while still providing an accessibility service to a broad range of people utilizing their building.
+By providing maps with apps (Mapplications), venues can fully utilize their buildings while still providing an accessibility service to a broad range of people in their building.
 GoodMaps takes this to the next level by adding applications which offers turn by turn navigation and other benefits, including:

 - Universal Navigation: Indoor navigation for everyone, no matter how they choose to access the space, or the challenges they may face, including those who are blind or low vision, mobility impaired, deaf or hard of hearing, and more.